nmagee/ds2002-course/labs/lab1-cli.md

 4. Echo the name "DS2002" and redirect it into that file.

+5. Now append your name to an additional line in that file by using the `echo` command.

+6. Touch 50 files whose names contain the numbers 100 to 150. (i.e. file100.txt, file101.txt, etc. as you choose.)

-5. Touch another file within that directory named "bash_history".
+7. Touch another file within that directory named `bash_history`.

-6. Use the redirect character to pass your bash history into that file.
+8. Use the redirect character to pass your bash history into the `bash_history` file.

-7. Either tar or zip the "development" subdirectory with both files inside of it.
+9. Show the command to either tar or zip the "development" subdirectory with all files inside of it, *including* the directory itself.

+10. Write a line of code that exports a `FAVORITE_FLAVOR` environment variable, with a corresponding value (vanilla, caramel, salty, chocolate, etc.) into your `~/.bashrc` file.